 Sydney is a historic city, the first settled by the convict fleets from England in 1788 but the history goes back so much further than that with one of the worlds most ancient civilisations.
 Without a source of freshwater Cockatoo island was never settled by indigenous Australians but it was a fishing ground and may also have been a source of trees for boats.
 Its maritime history continued in WWII, as a navy shipbuilding site and currently for commercial boat building businesses.

 Cockatoo Island is also a UNESCO World Heritage Site, preserved as one of the Australian Convict Sites.
 There are remains of the old prison and associated buildings remaining on the island that you can wander through.
 You can also camp out here or stay in one of the cottages on the little island.

 Read More: Planning your visit to Cockatoo Island

 Sydney is a city built on one of the worlds most beautiful harbours, there are so many beaches, coves and small islands to explore.
 You really haven’t seen Sydney until you’ve seen it from the water.

-Another option we like for time on the water and seeing plenty of the city as you do is to get the hop on hop off cruise pass.
-The comfortable catermeran stops at Darling Harbour, Circular Quay, the zoo, Watson Bay, Manly, Luna Park, Fort Dennison, Shark and Garden Islands.
+Another option we like for time on the water and seeing plenty of the city as you do is to get the hop on hop off cruise.
+The comfortable catamaran stops at Darling Harbour, Circular Quay, the zoo, Watson Bay, Manly, Luna Park, Fort Dennison, Shark and Garden Islands.

 8. Botanic Gardens

-At 74 acres it’s a generous sized space that was once Australias first farm established by settlers in 1788.
-Governor Macquarie established the gardens on the site in 1816 as part of the Governors domain.
+At 74 acres it’s a generously sized space that was once Australia’s first farm established by settlers in 1788.
+Governor Macquarie established the gardens on the site in 1816 as part of the Governor’s Domain.